outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - neural network nodes as facets of additional complexity/dimensions - calculating the complexity of a prediction function-determining problem (based on which distortions are likely from prediction function patterns) would allow selection of the necessary nodes
     - higher complexity requires that more combinations of weight path patterns be experimented on, and more nodes allow room for more experimentation
     - auto-configuring the network with common or data pattern-specific weight path patterns rather than random or equal could speed up training
-    - reverse logic can be beneficial - given the complexity of a problem, which features with which differences would have to occur for the training to be useful? check the data for those variable types/differences
+    - reverse logic can be beneficial here - given the complexity of a problem, which features with which differences would have to occur for the training to be useful (or for the problem to be solvable)? check the data for those variable types/differences
+    - use prior knowledge of patterns (insights like 'differentiating variables tend to cluster') as a way to organize analysis of the corresponding feature data pointed to by the insight (adjacent features)
+    -

   - prediction model trained on conversations as encryption key/alg parameters, updated with new messages